 Open the hood of your Mercedes-Benz.
 Remove the engine cover.
-The engine cover can be pulled up as it is held in place with four tabs and no screws.
+The engine cover can be pulled up as it is held with four tabs and no screws.

 Locate the fuel test port on the fuel rail.
-If you have a hard time finding the fuel pressure port (Schrader valve) on your Mercedes, start from one of the fuel injectors and follow the fuel rail.
+If you have difficulty finding the fuel pressure port (Schrader valve) on your Mercedes, start from one of the fuel injectors and follow the fuel rail.

 Remove the Schrader valve cap.
 Connect your fuel pressure tester.

-If you turn the ignition ON the fuel pressure should build up, before you even crank the engine.
+If you turn the ignition ON, the fuel pressure should build up before you even crank the engine.
 Try starting the motor and get a fuel pressure reading.
-As you can see from our video, the fuel pressure in our case was ranging between 54-56 PSI which is normal.
-At idle we were getting about 55 PSI with slight fluctuation (+/-2 PSI) when revving up the engine.
+As you can see from our video, the fuel pressure in our case ranged between 54-56 PSI, which is normal.
+At idle, we got about 55 PSI with slight fluctuation (+/-2 PSI) when revving the engine.
 Watch the video for more details.
-You will notice that the fuel pressure didn’t change much when RPMs were kept constant at 4000, 2000 and idle, which is a good sign.
+You will notice that the fuel pressure didn’t change much when RPMs were kept constant at 4000, 2000, and idle, which is a good sign.